zwoefler/data-is-aweseome/tesla_wait_time_isualization/README.md

 - Get data for all regions available since "the beginning"
 - Get data for China
 - Get List of available locales
+- Simplyfy script to get the price and date for a given model/trim

 - Write scipt that compares all available URLs from the Waybackmachine with the downloaded HTML and extracted JSON files!